ioccc-src/winner/faq.md

 that use X11 a try.
 They might work but again we do not know.

 **IMPORTANT NOTE**: The [IOCCC judges](/judges.html) [do not support IOCCC entries](#no_support).
-So if an IOCCC winner that uses X11 fails under **Wayland**, and you wish to provide a fix to the IOCCC winner so that it will run under **Wayland**, then consider [submitting a fix](#fix_an_entry) so that it will run under **Wayland**.
+So if an IOCCC entry that uses X11 fails under **Wayland**, and you wish to provide a fix to the IOCCC entry so that it will run under **Wayland**, then consider [submitting a fix](#fix_an_entry) so that it will run under **Wayland**.

 Basically: if you discover an entry does not work in Wayland you are welcome to